-Other interventions, while beneficial to some students, have not fundamentally changed the way schools work or addressed the root causes of school failure, project evaluations say.
-"The biggest challenge is to move
+Other interventions, while beneficial to some students, have not fundsmentally changed the way schools work or addressed the root causes of school failure, project evaluations say.

 "The biggest challenge is to move beyond the 'add on' nature of many of these initiatives," concluded the midpoint project review conducted by the Center for the Study of Social Policy.

-The analysis conducted by the

-University of Wisconsin researchers noted that the extended-day pro-Continued on Following Page
+The analysis conducted by the University of Wisconsin researchers noted that the extended-day pro-Continued on Following Page

-Improved Capacity To Gather Data on Youths May be 'Real Winner' of New Futures
+Improved Capacity To Gather Data on Youths May be 'Real Winner' of New Futures The transfer of the transfer of